simonguld/CellSegmentationTracker/README.md

 * Trained using the Cellpose model 'CYTO2' as starting point
 * Trained on images of a monolayer of epithelial cells with roughly 500 cells per image
-* It has been trained so as not not segment cells at the image boundary (to avoid half-segmentations)
+* It has been trained so as not not segment cells at the image boundary (to avoid partial segmentations)
 * Images created using [...which kind?] spectroscopy
 * Resolution: ??
 * Image size: 2560x2150